 50 Easy DIY Projects You Can Tackle This Weekend

-These easy DIY home projects will make your space look like a million bucks in no time.
+These simple tasks will have your space looking like a million bucks in no time.

-The coronavirus pandemic has many people spending more time at home than ever—and eager to tackle some home projects during their time spent inside.
-However, while learning to drywall or repaving your own patio may be more of an investment of time and money than most people are inclined to spend right now, there are plenty of easy projects you can take on to completely transform your home in a couple of days or less.
-That's why we've teamed up with DIY experts to bring you some amazing and easy DIY home projects you can complete in a single weekend!
-And for more simple and speedy ways to spruce up your space, check out these 23 Genius Home Improvement Projects You Can Do in an Hour (or Less!).
+Interior design influencers are all over social media, inspiring their followers to do more with their humdrum surroundings.
+And while learning to drywall or repaving your own patio may take more time and money than you're inclined to spend, there are plenty of easy projects you can take on to completely transform your home in a couple of days or less.
+That's why we've teamed up with DIY experts to bring you some amazing and easy DIY projects you can complete in just a few hours!
+Read on to see what you can achieve with a minimum of time, effort, and even experience.

 Want to brighten up your bedroom in no time?
 All it takes is a weekend and some elbow grease to make this gorgeous headboard.
 "This update was inexpensive and made a huge impact, but it did take a couple of coats to cover the gray color of the original upholstery," says DIYer Amanda Poe of BohoFrisco.